daviddetena/Android_BNR_CriminalIntent/README.md

 * Crime detail view is now displayed with a **CrimePagerActivity** object.
 This allows us to easily move from the current detail view to the previous or the next one by swiping left or right.
 * Replaced intent from CrimeActivity In CrimeHolder's onClick() in CrimeListFragment with intent from CrimePagerActivity to start the Crime detail view from the **ViewPager**.
 * CrimeActivity class deleted.

+####Chapter 12: Dialogs
+Changelog:

+* Crime detail view presents a DatePicker dialog to change the Crime's date when pressing the button.
+* Communication between two fragments: CrimeFragment, whose date is passed in as arg, and DatePickerFragment, which receives this arg, allows changing the date and send the selected date back to the CrimeFragment.
+The updated date is now displayed in the Crime detail view and the CrimeList.